ting11222001/Fruit-Yield-Assessment-from-Photos/README.md

 ## Environment and Skills used in this project
 I'm using Python3 and Scikit-Learn (skimage.feature) to train the image recognition model, make it recognize the rest of unclicked mangoes on a picture.
 These codes were run in anaconda.

+## Notes for files
+* matching_ripen_mangoes_all.py: main code which was used in anaconda environment